oroinc/documentation/user_guide/channel_guide.rst

   Extending OroCRM with new channel types for specific needs is a proven practice and the following channel types are available out of the box in the current version of the platform:

-  - *B2B*: dedicated for managing B2B customer relations
+  - *B2B*: Dedicated for managing B2B customer relations

   - *Magento*: Designed for Magento stores

-  - *Custom*: any other channels which are subject to specific business needs"
+  - *Custom*: Any other channels which are subject to specific business needs"

 .. caution::